-Situated between Venice Beach to the north and south to Playa del Rey near the mouth of the Ballona Creek, Marina del Rey is an outdoor hub of activity surrounded on all sides by high-rise condos, hotels, apartments, shops, and restaurants
+Situated between Venice Beach to the north and south to Playa del Rey near the mouth of the Ballona Creek, Marina del Rey is an outdoor hub of activity surrounded by high-rise condos, hotels, apartments, shops, and restaurants.

-The marina itself, one of the largest man-made small boat harbors in the U.S. with nearly 20 marinas and a capacity for over 5,000 boats.
-Marina del Rey is sits at the center of the 22-mile South Bay Coastal Bicycle Trail which stretches from Malibu to Torrance Beach.
+The marina itself is one of the largest artificial small boat harbors in the U.S., with nearly 20 marinas and over 5,000 boats.
+Marina del Rey sits at the center of the 22-mile South Bay Coastal Bicycle Trail, which stretches from Malibu to Torrance Beach.

-Fisherman’s Village is also a great place to take a leisurely walk and just soak in the good life of Marina del Rey.
-Not only can you stroll, window shop, or get an ice cream cone, but you have the opportunity to view one of California’s most spectacular sunsets from one of the many sidewalks bistros and watering holes.
+Fisherman’s Village is also a great place to take a leisurely walk and soak in the good life of Marina del Rey.
+Not only can you stroll, window shop, or get an ice cream cone, but you have the opportunity to view one of California’s most spectacular sunsets from one of the many sidewalks, bistros, and watering holes.

 Next to Playa Del Rey is the Ballona Wetlands, a combination of tidal channels, salt marsh, coastal dunes, and freshwater marshes at the mouth of the Los Angeles River.
-Originally formed over thousands of years, much of the Ballona Wetlands were drained and filled for agriculture and, later, for housing.
+Today, however, two habitats are remaining, the Ballona Lagoon and the Del Rey Lagoon.
+Friends of the Ballona Wetlands

 Getting to Marina Del Rey is easy.

 From I-405, take California 90 west to Lincoln Blvd.
 Turn left on Lincoln, then right onto Mindanao Way.
 You can also exit I-405 onto Washington Blvd. west and turn left onto Via Marina.